 Why Your Favorite Pickleball Paddle Probably Won't Be Played by a Pro Anytime Soon

-According to Zane Navratil, a professional pickleball player and content creator, the paddle landscape is shifting dramatically due to contract cycles, certification changes, and the fundamental differences between what pros need and what amateur players actually want.
+Pro pickleball players are switching paddles left and right in early 2026, and it's not just about the money.
+According to Zane Navratil, a professional pickleball player and content creator, the pickleball paddle landscape is shifting dramatically due to contract cycles, certification changes, and the fundamental differences between what pros need and what amateur players actually want.

 Love pickleball?
 Then you'll love our free newsletter.
 We send the latest news, tips, and highlights for free each week.

-Why January is Paddle Chaos Season
+Why January Is Pickleball Paddle Chaos Season

 Most pro contracts end on December 31st, which means January is announcement season.
 Players reveal their new paddle sponsors, but here's the catch: they're usually playing with last year's model.